strangerstudios/pmpro-email-templates/readme.txt

 == Screenshots ==

 1. Select the template to edit.
 Modify the content, disable the email entirely, or send yourself a test version of any email.
-2. A list of general and membership related temnplate variables.
+2. A list of general and membership related template variables.
-3. A list of billing related temnplate variables.
+3. A list of billing related template variables.

 == Changelog ==
+= 0.8 - 2020-05-15 =
+* BUG Fix: Fixed issue where emails could sometimes be sent without body content.
+* BUG FIX: Quotes are now being decoded correctly in email subjects.
+* BUG FIX: Resolved notice shown when email header was disabled.
+* BUG FIX/ENHANCEMENT: Periods now included at the end of the !!membership_change!! variable's contents.
+* ENHANCEMENT: "Payment Action Required" emails are now editable.
+* ENHANCEMENT: Now ensuring that only one version of PMPro Email Templates is active.

 = 0.7.2 =
 * BUG FIX: Fixed admin menu code to work with PMPro 2.0